afsalthaj/xml-parser-4s/README.md

 in zio-config.

 The parser will be designed
-in a way to work seamlessly with zio-config's language assumptions.
+in a way to work seamlessly with zio-config's `IndexedFlat` and other language assumptions.
 The parser will be moved to zio-parser library.

 In a nutshell, a xml parsed object is as simple as